anttikarhu/EEPROM-Programmer/README.md

 and modified it to work from a cartridge.
 The code (without Basic loader) is just copy-pasted between coldstart-warmstart and 8K padding sections, and needed no other modifications, luckily.
-I converted the compiled .prg file first to .crt, and then to .bin, using Vice's cartconv too.
+I converted the compiled .prg file first to .crt, and then to .bin, using Vice's cartconv tool.
 The .bin file goes to the EEPROM.